ChrisDeHaan/Team-SCCRM/README.md

 ## Description

+Hello everyone!
+We're Team SCRRM and this is our online platform designed to satisfy your cosmic curiousity.
 We created this website as a way to combine 2 of NASA's popular API's that provide photos from the Mars Rovers and the Astronomy Picture of the Day.
-The intended user is one who appreciates photos of/about/from space who wants easier access to up-to-date NASA photos.
-Our website uses an intuitive and responsive design in order to deliver the easiest experience for users searching or browsing through these images.
+We utilized Bootstrap, DayJS, and JQuery in order to display some of NASA's most captivating images.

+We designed our site with space enthusiasts in mind, who were looking for a dynamic and intuitive way to get their hands on recent Rover and Astronomical images and information.
+As they explore our website, they'll find distinct pages for each API, along with the profiles of our dedicated team members who've brought this platform to life.

 ## Collaborators: